Medicare enrollment used to be easy... but not anymore.

 Did you know?
-Some people need to enroll in Medicare immediately at 65 or face late enrollment penalities.
-However, other people should delay Medicare enrollment or face similarly expensive consequeces.
+Some people need to enroll in Medicare immediately at 65 or face late enrollment penalties.
+However, other people should delay Medicare enrollment or face similarly expensive consequences.

 When Carol turned 65, a professional told her that she had to enroll in Medicare in order to avoid late enrollment penalties.
 Following this guidance, Carol enrolled in Medicare Parts A, B and D.

 Unfortunately, Carol also remained covered by her husband's employer plan.
 This means that Carol enrolled in Medicare prematurely – paying $5,200 over a 20 month period for Part B and D coverage that she could never use.
 Plus, she no longer has a Guaranteed Issue Right.
 This means that, if she has any preexisting health conditions, she may NEVER be able to get a Medicare Supplement plan.

 Bottomline: i65 could've saved Carol thousands of dollars